getcoding-ca/handbook/docs/Modules/2-frontend.md

 At the end of the module, the student:

-✅ Understands the 3-tier architecture (client/server/db); responsibilities and limitations of each tier ✅ Can create fairly complex front-ends using React.js without help ✅ Is hireable as a junior front-end developer
+✅ Understands the 3-tier architecture (client/server/db); responsibilities and limitations of each tier

+✅ Can create fairly complex front-ends using React.js without help

+✅ Is hireable as a junior front-end developer

-✅ Has the project deployed and live (Github Pages)
+✅ Has the project deployed and live (Github Pages, Vercel, etc.)

+✅ Can effectively use AI coding agents (Cursor/Copilot) to accelerate React development, while maintaining good habits when working with AI agents, including code review and architectural control

 ## Topics